Et jamais je ne pleure et jamais je ne ris, ca. 1972

 RA Collection: Art

 This self-portrait was painted as Jean Cooke’s marriage to fellow artist John Bratby (1928 – 1992) was falling apart.
-They had had a turbulent and intense relationship since they met as art students in 1953, but Bratby became increasingly controlling and aggressive in later years.
+They had had a turbulent and intense relationship since meeting as fellow art students in 1953, but Bratby became increasingly controlling and aggressive in later years.

 Cooke used the medium of self-portraiture throughout her career as a means of self-expression and self-examination.
 The title of the work is a line from the sonnet ‘La Beauté’ by Charles Baudelaire, from his volume Les Fleurs du mal (1857).
 It translates as “And I never cry, and I never laugh”, reinforcing her increasing emotional detachment from her husband.